 While pseudoephedrine is an over-the-counter medication, its sales are restricted in the United States, so it can only be purchased with ID and is kept behind the counter.
 This is helpful when a pet has chewed the label: asking the owner if they bought the medication off the shelf or had to ask for it from behind the counter and providing ID can help determine whether pseudoephedrine was present in the medication.

 Being a sympathomimetic, pseudoephedrine causes stimulation to the nervous system and cardiovascular systems.
 Common signs include restlessness, agitation, hyperactivity, tremors, tachycardia, hypertension, hyperthermia, panting, and mydriasis.
 DIC and rhabdomyolysis are uncommon but serious sequelae of clinical signs.

-Onset of signs will depend on the formation of the pseudoephedrine.
-Liquids and immediate release tablet/capsules (15, 30 and 60 mg) can be very rapid with signs starting as soon as 15 to 30 minutes after ingestion.
-The extended release formations signs may take 3 to 6 hours or longer for signs to develop.
-With the extended release formulations the progression of signs may be more subtle – so it may take the owner even longer to realize there is something wrong with the pet.
+The onset of signs will depend on the formation of the pseudoephedrine.
+Liquids and immediate-release tablets/capsules (15, 30, and 60 mg) can be very rapid, with signs starting as soon as 15 to 30 minutes after ingestion.
+The extended-release formations signs may take 3 to 6 hours or longer for signs to develop.
+With the extended-release formulations the progression of signs may be more subtle – so it may take the owner even longer to realize there is something wrong with the pet.

 Treating Pseudoephedrine Ingestion

 Stronger sedatives such as barbiturates, propofol or gas anesthesia may be considered if acepromazine is not enough.
-Alpha 2 adrenergic agonists such as medetomindine and dexmedetomindine should be avoided as they, as well as pseudoephedrine, cause peripheral vasoconstriction and have the potential to worsen the hypertension.
+Alpha 2 adrenergic agonists such as medetomindine and dexmedetomindine should be avoided as well as pseudoephedrine, cause peripheral vasoconstriction and have the potential to worsen hypertension.